Skip to main content

 1

-Inflammation is a biological response of body tissues to harmful stimuli, such as pathogens, damaged cells, or irritants.
+Start by defining inflammation as a biological response of body tissues to harmful stimuli such as pathogens, damaged cells, or irritants.
+It is a protective mechanism aimed at removing the injurious stimuli and initiating the healing process.

 Video duration: